Important council events that took place between 1851 and 1980.

 1 October

-Over 3000 hectares of Waimairi (showgrounds area), Heathcote (Bromley area) and Estuary included in city.
+Over 3000 hectares of Waimairi (showgrounds area), Heathcote (Bromley area) and Estuary are included in the city.

 1954